wanderley/musnake/README.md

 To get an interactive development environment run:

-    lein figwheel
+    lein figwheel dev cards

-and open your browser at [localhost:3449](http://localhost:3449/).
-This will auto compile and send all changes to the browser without the need to reload.
+and open two pages on your browser: [index.html](http://localhost:3449/index.html) and [cards.html](http://localhost:3449/cards).
+The first one is the game and the other is reference card for each UI component in the game.
+Lein will auto compile and send all changes to the browser without the need to reload.
 After the compilation process is complete, you will get a Browser Connected REPL.
 An easy way to try it is:

     (js/alert "Am I connected?")